Bon Air Presbyterian Church: Interdenominational activities

 Bon Air Presbyterian Church has sponsored and participated in several series of interdenominational trialogues uniting discussion groups of churches of Abrahamic religious faiths.
 Bon Air Presbyterian Church engages in interfaith trialogues and community programs with St. Edward Catholic Church, Bonay Kodesh Congregation, Or Ami Congregation, Bon Air Baptist Church, Huguenot Road Baptist Church, and the Islamic Center of Virginia which launched its 10th Annual Interfaith Dialogue in 2017.
 The participants chose as the 2017 topic “Encountering the Other: Living out our Faith Imperatives.”
 The aim of the gatherings is to deepen mutual understanding and appreciation between the three Abrahamic religious communities.
 CARITAS (Congregations Around Richmond Involved To Assure Shelter) was organized in the early 1980s to respond to the huge unmet need for emergency shelter for homeless adults in cold winter months.
 BAPC actively participates in the Shelter program run by Caritas every year.

 Theater director Bruce Miller, an Elder of Bon Air Presbyterian Church served a three-year term as moderator of the church's Christian Education team.
 Miller has written and produced a number of faith-based and social justice plays and study guides for Barksdale Theatre, Virginia Repertory Theatre, Theatre IV, and the November Theatre.
 Miller has also worked on theater projects for the blind, pursuing his goal of making theater experiences accessible to all.
 During the COVID-19 pandemic, when BAPC members could not congregate, Miller taught a Bible study group series of classes via Zoom.

 In 2019, a group of BAPC members visited the Holy Land, worshiping in both Palestine and Israel.
-Some of those from BAPC making this pilgrimage were baptized in the Jordan River and walked the stations of the cross on the Via Dolorosa.
+Some of those from BAPC making this pilgrimage were baptized in the Jordan River and walked the Stations of the Cross on the Via Dolorosa.

-Library

-The BAPC Library has almost 1000 books and reference materials made available to members of the church.
-Books, audio and video tapes, and DVDs are located in the Library room.
-The current on-line library can be viewed on desktop computers or tablets.
-For searches and printing study material, there is a desktop computer with printer available in the library room.
-With the retirement of long-time BAPC member volunteer librarian Ethel Barrett followed by a period of few books being checked out, the church library began updating its computer facilities and book circulation.
-The catalog of items in the library in 2019 was digitized into a category-searchable card catalog available as a link on the church's website.